 The group’s field trips have been reduced by 500 to 4,500, while its allocation for contractual services and general operating budget has also been cut, they said.

 The UNMOGIP conducted 4,864 field trips in 2012-2013 against the target of 5,000.
 In the 2014-2015 period, it carried out 4,468 field trips against the target of 5,000.

 Figures for actual field trips for the period of 2016- 2017 were not available.
 The target was 5,000.

 The current mission of the UNMOGIP, as directed by the Security Council, observes developments pertaining to the strict observance of the ceasefire of December 17, 1971 and report thereon to the UN Secretary General.

-The UNMOGIP is headquartered in Islamabad from November 1 to April 30 and headquarters in Srinagar from May 1 to October 31.
+The UNMOGIP is headquartered in Islamabad from November 1 to April 30 and a rear headquarters in Srinagar from May 1 to October 31.

 Its mission is carried out by military observers deployed in field stations and mobile observation teams.
 A liaison office is located in New Delhi.

 Its field stations in India are in Jammu, Baramulla, Poonch and Rajouri districts, while on the Pakistani side the field stations are in Domel, Kotli, Bhimber, Rawalakot, Sialkot, Skardu and Gilgit.